This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Fortunately, the Instant Pot makes up for that slight downside.
 It just takes some practice – or an arsenal of great recipes!
 The huge advantage is that you can make things a lot faster, and it tends to be less cleanup, too.
 Win, win!

 If you’re looking for more low carb Instant Pot recipes, try my easy shredded chicken, low carb paleo chili, keto chicken and dumplings, and the crustless quiche from my friend’s cookbook.
 In fact, you’re going to need the shredded chicken for the creamy buffalo chicken soup recipe I’m sharing today.
+And if you love creamy, spicy flavors, you’ll probably like this Instant Pot buffalo chicken dip as well.

 Probably my favorite way to use a pressure cooker is for soup.
 (Have you tried this beef cabbage soup yet?)